 Configuring your SIP device

-Depending on what your SIP device is, be it a PBX or a SIP application or IP Phone, they all require many of the same fields parameters.
+Depending on what your SIP device is, be it a PBX or a SIP application or IP Phone, they all require many of the same field parameters.

 SIP Username SIP Password